Matter

 The matter can convey sensations like flavor.
 For organic beings, it bypasses the usual receptors, as there are no molecules to sense.
 It shortcuts straight to perception with no risk of causing chemical harm.
 It can even convey qualia beyond what the beholder would usually be able to perceive.

 We like to imagine that even seemingly inanimate objects in our headspace are made of claimed mindmatter.
 If we have a sofa, that's a piece of our mind that is fully existentially content with being a sofa.
 We're cool with that!
-There's probably a lot to be said about our neurotype and animism, and it's doubly applicable within our own mind.
+There's probably a lot to be said about our neurotype and animism (the terms POSIC and objectum could also apply), and it's doubly applicable within our own mind.